Home Trouble Shooting

 3. Is the Check Engine light illuminated when the key is turned to ON?
 Check the ECM-IGN fuse, the ECM-SOL fuse, and the CCCI fuse.
 The No Check Engine light trouble tree does not mention the ECM-SOL fuse but I blew one and lost the check engine light and the car shut off.
 I don't see why when looking at the diagrams but it cost me an expensive wrecker ride to figure this one out.
 Here is the chart for No Check Engine light.
 It is a simple process; use it!

 4. Does the ignition have spark?
-Pull a plug out, put the appropriate wire back on it and lay the plug on the valve cover or hold it to a good ground.
+Pull a plug out, put the appropriate wire back on it and lay the plug on the valve cover or hold it to a good ground (you can also buy a spark tester at the parts store and use that).
 Crank the engine over with the starter.
 Do you see a good blue spark across the gap?
 To avoid any fluke of nature, pull each plug wire off and check it for spark on one side of the engine (this will verify that all three coil packs and the module are working).

 5. Pull the fuel injector harness off an injector (mash in on the spring clip on the bottom of the connector and lift the connector off the injector).
 Plug your Noid light into the connector.
 Crank the engine.
 Does the light blink steadily while cranking? (this verifies that the injectors are receiving injector pulses from the ECM and the crank and cam sensors are working) If you don't have a Noid Light, go buy one!
 A single noid light costs between $7.00 and $13.00 depending on where you buy it.
 They make different noid lights for different injectors.
 Be sure you buy the one that is labeled G.M.
 PFI or G.M.
 PFI-B. If the Noid light does not blink while cranking the engine, then you do not have injector pulse!
 Don't try to use a volt meter because you don't see the need for the noid light.
 The injector will only be getting power for less than 0.002 second.
 Neither your meter nor your eye is faster enough.